fedecan-ca/fedecan.ca/docs/en/guide/lemmy/for-users.md

 Remember that you can always make an account in one place, and then move somewhere else later.
 Some people even have accounts on a few places at the same time.
 :::

-We run [lemmy.ca](https://lemmy.ca), which is a Canadian-run community, geared towards Canadians, but all are welcome!
+The instance that we run is [lemmy.ca](https://lemmy.ca), which is geared towards Canadians, but open to everyone.
 You can also check out [this organized list of instances](https://pangora.social/join/) for more options.

 ---